fordpcx/fordpcx/README.md

-- 👋 Hi, I’m @fordpcx
+👋 Hi there, I’m Cleford

-- 👀 I’m interested in NextJS and ReactJS Framework
+- 👀 I’m interested in backend stuffs and frontend framework like NextJS and ReactJS
 - 🌱 I’m currently learning Flutter

 <!---